 Nonnegatively curved hypersurfaces with free boundary on a sphere (with C. Xiong),

 We prove that in Euclidean space Rn+1 any compact immersed nonnegatively curved hypersurface M with free boundary on the sphere Sn is an embedded convex topological disk.
 In particular, when the mth mean curvature of M is constant, for any 1 ≤ m ≤ n, M is a spherical cap or an equatorial disk.

-Pseudo-edge unfoldings of convex polyhedra (with N. Barvinok).
+Pseudo-edge unfoldings of convex polyhedra (with N. Barvinok), submitted.

 A pseudo-edge graph of a convex polyhedron K is a 3-connected embedded graph in K whose vertices coincide with those of K, whose edges are distance minimizing geodesics, and whose faces are convex.
 We construct a convex polyhedron K in Euclidean 3-space with a pseudo-edge graph with respect to which K is not unfoldable.
 Thus Durer's conjecture does not hold for pseudo-edge unfoldings.
-The proof is based on an Alexandrov type existence theorem for convex caps with prescribed curvature, and an unfoldability criterion for almost flat convex caps due to Tarasov.
+The proof is based on a result of Pogorelov on convex caps with prescribed curvature, and an unfoldability criterion for almost flat convex caps due to Tarasov.

 Open problems in geometry of curves and surfaces, in progress.